13 Marketing Mistakes to Avoid as a Real Estate Agent

 12. Not leveraging client testimonials

 And speaking of client testimonials, this is one thing that every agent should be getting as part of their closing transactions.
 You've spent months in the trenches with your clients and you are just going to let them go without much more than a goodbye?
-Are you crazy??
+That's crazy!!

 Each of your transactions should close with an invite to be on camera, talking about their wonderful experience with you (because you don't give bad experiences, right?).
 This social proof goes light years beyond a 5 star review on Facebook.
 Video conveys emotion and sells ideas in a way that text simply cannot.